SiluPanda/CrypDonor/README.md

 1. clone the repo.
 2. open a terminal and go the repo.
-2. installed packages by running the command $npm install
+2. install packages by running the command $npm install
 3. install metamask chrome/firefox extension and create a profile. you must have non-zero amount of ethereum in your account.
 4. open another terminal and run $ testrpc
 5. to start the app, run $ node app.js